Investable Attributes fractionate the talent behind an underlying strategy / DARWIN.

 Negative Return Consistency (R+) measures if the trader follows an identifiable pattern in its trading decisions that end up in the red.

-The better the R- grade, the more the evidence that the trader uses the profitability of their negative positions as a criterion to close them.
+The better the R- grade, the more the evidence that the trader uses the losses in their negative positions as a criterion to close them.

 9. Duration Consistency (Dc)